-TBPG's performance measures for this goal are output measures that quantify the number of information requests received and the number of informational packets distributed to individuals and establishments.
-The agency has reached a relative balance in its provision of information to the public by having information regarding the regulatory functions of the TBPG clearly stated and well laid out on the agency website and engaging in outreach, such as training and conference presence (booths).
-In addition, TBPG sends out quarterly e-mail summaries of TBPG's activities and various topics.
+TBPG's performance measures for this goal quantify the number of information requests received and the number of informational packets distributed to individuals and establishments.
+The agency has reached a relative balance in its provision of information to the public by having information regarding the regulatory functions of the TBPG clearly stated and well laid out on the agency website.
+Additionally, TBPG staff and board members engage in outreach, such as training and conference presence (booths).
+In addition, TBPG sends out quarterly newsletters by e-mail regarding TBPG's activities and relevant topics.